SVIeSolutions/moodle-mod_via/README.txt

 /* This plugin required Via 6.5 */

-Procedure for a NEW installation of the Via plugin for Moodle 2.3 to 2.7 :
+Procedure for a NEW installation of the Via plugin for Moodle 2.7 :
 *********************************************************************